 |Preschool full day, private, monthly x1 child||2,336.57||449.34|

 |Summer dress in a chain store (Like Zara or H&M etc)||194.32||37.37|

 Interested in other countries in the same region, check out the Top 10 Middle East Countries For Expats.

 All expats living in Dubai must have adequate private healthcare insurance.

-Going to see a family doctor costs AED220 (£42) and the price doubles for an out-of-hours consultation.
+Seeing a family doctor costs AED220 (£42), and the price doubles for an out-of-hours consultation.

 Operations and treatment in a private hospital cost about the same as a UK patient should expect.

-Workers are generally covered by their employer but check this also runs to more than basic cover should the worst happen.
+Workers are generally covered by their employer, but this also runs to more than basic cover should the worst happen.

 The cheapest insurance starts from around AED2,500 (£465) and rises to AED20,000 (£3,850).